Fine Tuning Connectivity While Traveling

 No matter where you’ve parked your home, one of the first things you probably do is get set up.
 Put the levelers out, hook up the electricity and water, and get your mobile internet optimized for this location.

-Heck, if you're a digital nomad, you might even skip the other stuff and just go straight to making sure you can get online.
+Heck, if you're a digital nomad, you might even skip the other stuff and just go straight to fine tuning your mobile internet setup to jump right online.

-You might get lucky, and whatever mobile internet configuration you used at your last location works great at this new one.
+You might get lucky, and whatever mobile internet configuration you used at your last location works great at this new one without any fine tuning.
 Score!
 You're ready to surf (or maybe go surfing).

 But what if things are different at this location - the signal is weaker or just not providing the speeds you want?
-In that case, you may need to optimize your setup.
+In that case, you may have some efforts ahead in fine tuning your mobile internet setup for optimal performance.

-If you're traveling with an arsenal of mobile internet gear to try at each location, how do you go about determining what will work best at each new location?
+If you're traveling with an arsenal of mobile internet gear to try at each location, how do you go about fine tuning that will work best at this new location?

 If mobile internet is an important part of your lifestyle, consider helping make MIRC possible.

-Just like hooking up your power at an RV park or marina, getting your internet connection optimized is just part of the setup process.
+Just like hooking up your power at an RV park or marina, fine tuning your mobile internet connection is just part of the setup process.

-Whereas your electricity and water hookups are pretty straight-forward and you generally follow the same process at each location, the steps you will take to establish your internet connection may vary more from location to location.
+Whereas your electricity and water hookups are pretty straight-forward and you generally follow the same process at each location, the steps you will take for fine tuning your mobile internet connection may vary more from location to location.

 Each location is likely to present its own unique challenges for establishing a reliable connection, and you're likely carrying with you multiple cellular plans, antennas, modems, routers and boosters in your mobile internet arsenal.